 - critique of a video review of consultation.

-*when the peer group activity covers cultural safety or health equity (a high-value activity), an additional point for each hour may be claimed as triennial CPD points, but the minimum requirement of 6 hours per year of peer group activity remains.
+*when the peer group activity covers cultural safety or health equity (a high-value activity), claim an additional point for each hour.
+UCCIS will allocate appropriately.
+The minimum requirement of 6 hours per year of peer group activity remains.

 For clinicians, peer review does not include the following, which may, instead, be claimed as triennial CPD activities: